Transport-for-the-North/caf.van/docs/source/user_guide.rst

 This section provides an in-depth guide on using CAF.van.

 .. seealso::
-   - :ref:`quick start` for installation instructions and usage
+   - :doc:`start` for installation instructions and usage
-   - :ref:`api reference` for details on the package API
+   - :doc:`api` for details on the package API
-   - :ref:`code examples` for code examples
+   - :doc:`_generated/examples/index` for code examples

 .. toctree::
    :maxdepth: 2